nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

 ===============  ================================================================================================================================
 Name              Description
 ===============  ================================================================================================================================
-hmmer.query       The name of the profile HMM file file.
+hmmer.query       The name of the profile HMM file.
+The HMM file should be indexed with hmmpress.
+The path can be given as an absolute path
+                  or a relative path starting with './' or '../'.
 ---------------  --------------------------------------------------------------------------------------------------------------------------------
 hmmer.exec        The executable tool will be passed to the cmd to run blast.
 Currently hmmscan is the only supported HMMER method.
 ---------------  --------------------------------------------------------------------------------------------------------------------------------